Billiard table: Tables for other games

-Other types of billiard tables are used for specific games, such as Russian pyramid which uses a '12 ft by 6 ft' table (similar to a snooker table but with much smaller pockets), and Asian four ball which uses a pocketless 8 ft by 4 ft table.
+Other types of billiard tables are used for specific games, such as Russian pyramid and Kaisa which use a '12 ft by 6 ft' table (similar to a snooker table but with much smaller pockets), and Asian four ball which uses a pocketless 8 ft by 4 ft table.
 Games such as bagatelle often had more than six holes, including straight through the bed in the middle of the table, a feature still found in bar billiards and bumper pool.

+Such games, along with boccette, Danish pin and the carom games five pin and goriziana often has pins in the middle of the table.

 Novelty and home tables

 There are novelty billiard tables, often for pool, that come in various shapes including zig-zag, circular, and (especially for bumper pool) hexagonal.
 A circular table featured prominently in the 1972 film Silent Running.
 For the home market, many manufacturers have produced convertible billiard tables (in the broad sense) that double as dining tables or as table tennis, foosball, or air hockey, tables, with removable hard tops.
 Home pool tables, which often lack a ball-return system, are commonly either 4 × 8 ft or 3.5 × 7 ft models, a medium between 3 × 6 ft. bar/pub tables and 4.5 × 9 ft tournament-size models.
 Low-end tables tend toward the smaller range, and may have MDF or wood beds as an alternative to slate; those with light-weight beds may be foldable for storage, as with table tennis.
 Miniature tables range in size from tabletop 1 × 1.6 ft to free-standing 2.5 × 5 ft models, and use scaled-down cues and balls.

 Russian pyramid ball at a corner pocket.
 The relative size of the ball and the pocket makes the game very challenging.

 A bar billiards table, showing the holes but not the mushrooms that are placed in front of the holes.
 All players stand in front of the table (no side access is permitted).